IeiuniumLux/NeuralCandy/README.md

 # NeuralCandy

-The NeuralCandy project combines image classifier and sugar highs in one delicious [Android Things](https://developer.android.com/things/get-started/index.html) project.
+NeuralCandy combines image classifier and sugar highs in one delicious [Android Things](https://developer.android.com/things/get-started/index.html) project.
 The application asks for a random image to be placed in front of the [camera module](https://www.raspberrypi.org/products/camera-module-v2/) and if it matches the request; then the motor of the candy dispenser is activated to release the reward.

 NeuralCandy uses the  [TensorFlow Lite](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/lite#tensorflow-lite) inference library for Android to locally classify the captured image against the pre-trained [ImageNet](http://image-net.org/) model.
 This model is good at recognizing categories that it was trained with.
 You can use a smartphone to search on Google for the requested target image and put it in front of the Pi camera.
 The [Raspberry Pi 3 model B](https://developer.android.com/things/hardware/raspberrypi.html) will handle the image processing and the motor for the candy release.